kemboi590/alx-higher_level_programming/0x02-python-import_modules/README.md

-I# Python - import & modules
+# Python - import & modules
 ## Why Python programming is awesome
 ## How to import functions from another file
 ## How to use imported functions